I've spent half a century writing for radio and print (mostly print). I hope to be still tapping the keys as I take my

 Former U.S. President Donald Trump was so deeply invested politically in building a wall on the border with Mexico that he seemed willing to risk everything to get it done.
 But, if history is a guide, and it usually is, building walls to keep unwanted people out doesn’t work.

 Walls Have Ends

-Pretty much the oldest civilization of recorded history was that of Sumer.
+Pretty much the oldest civilization in recorded history was that of Sumer.
 Sited in the Tigris-Euphrates River valleys, it dates from about 4500 BCE.

 For a couple of thousand years the Sumerian civilization jogged along but ran into troubles with a bothersome bunch of nomadic tribesmen called the Amorites.
 So, it was decided to build a wall to keep the nuisances out.
 The wall is thought to have been about 100 miles long but it only worked for a few years.